 Tomando Control de su Salud is also available in NYS.
 It is not a translation of the CDSMP, but was developed separately.
 Topics covered are similar, but are presented in culturally appropriate ways and delivered entirely in Spanish.

-Specifically developed for people with arthritis, this Arthritis Foundation program is also appropriate for people without arthritis, especially those with diabetes, heart disease and other chronic conditions, who want to get more active.
+Specifically developed for people with arthritis, this Arthritis Foundation program is also appropriate for people without arthritis, especially those with diabetes, heart disease and other chronic conditions, who want to become more active.
 Beginners to the physically fit can benefit - the only pre-requisite is the ability to be on your feet for at least 10 minutes without increased pain.
-Walk With Ease is a six-week program, with 3 sessions per week, lasting between 30 and 60 minutes each.
-Sessions are led by a trained leader and include time to socialize, a short lesson, warm up and cool downs and a 10-35 minute walking period.
+Individuals use the Walk With Ease Guidebook and walk on their own 3 times per week for at least six weeks.
+Additional resources are available online to guide participants through the program, including walking tips and tricks, video instruction for stretching and strengthening exercises and message boards for communicating with other participants.

 - Exercise do's and don'ts including tips for walking comfortably and safely